-- Massive biodiversity loss, as 43 protected bird species, fish and reptiles would be deprived of their natural ecosystem - Greenhouse gas (GHG) emissions coming from airport operations would surge by 33%, which go in the opposite direction of international agreements to reduce drastically overall emissions by 2030 - Direct health impact due to air and noise pollution generated by airport activity, such as cardiovascular and respiratory diseases, as well as an
+- Massive biodiversity loss, as 43 protected bird species, fish and reptiles would be deprived of their natural ecosystem - Greenhouse gas (GHG) emissions coming from airport operations would surge by 33%, which go in the opposite direction of international agreements to reduce drastically overall emissions by 2030 - Direct health impact due to air and noise pollution generated by airport activity, such as cardiovascular and respiratory diseases, as well as an impact on the mental health of airport workers, passengers, and nearby residents; also, an indirect, global health impact from increased GHG emissions contributing to climate change worldwide should be considered.

-- impact on the mental health of airport workers, passengers, and nearby residents; also, an indirect, global health impact from increased GHG emissions contributing to climate change worldwide should be considered. - 10 million additional tourists would visit Barcelona annually, further increasing pressure on public services, and speeding up gentrification, directly impacting on the inhabitants' housing rights - A model based on an unstoppable growth which benefits big companies fostering ecocide capitalism, undermining the very universal right to live in a habitable planet - 1.7 billion euro would be lost to an unupdated and unsustainable transport system; instead this budget should be allocated to improve and expand the local rail network, with a focus on night trains and international connections-as of 2019, 54.5% of airport passengers could be provided with competitive rail alternatives - 42 With this resolution, the Federation of Young European Greens: - Call on the appropriate authorities and institutions to protect the environment and health by halting all expansion plans of all European airport operators, which constitute a threat for a green and just transition. - Urge all European countries and institutions, specially those that are members of the European Union, to develop a competitive intra-european train network, creating new cross-border services through high-speed and night trains, with the goal of reducing airplane use. - Urges the European Commission to halt all EU-funded subsidies to airlines and airport expansion projects of already developed airports - Urges national European governments and European institutions to put forward a ban on air routes where a competitive rail alternative exists, as was already approved by France on national air routes where an alternative rail service with travel times under 2.5 hours is offered
+- 10 million additional tourists would visit Barcelona annually, further increasing pressure on public services, and speeding up gentrification, directly impacting on the inhabitants' housing rights - A model based on an unstoppable growth which benefits big companies fostering ecocide capitalism, undermining the very universal right to live in a habitable planet - 1.7 billion euro would be lost to an unupdated and unsustainable transport system; instead this budget should be allocated to improve and expand the local rail network, with a focus on night trains and international connections-as of 2019, 54.5% of airport passengers could be provided with competitive rail alternatives - With this resolution, the Federation of Young European Greens:

+- Call on the appropriate authorities and institutions to protect the environment and health by halting all expansion plans of all European airport operators, which constitute a threat for a green and just transition. - Urge all European countries and institutions, specially those that are members of the European Union, to develop a competitive intra-european train network, creating new cross-border services through high-speed and night trains, with the goal of reducing airplane use. - Urges the European Commission to revise the 2014 Aviation Guidelines, adopting new rules halting state aid to airlines, airports, and airport expansion and nonessential infrastructure investment projects of already developed airports, with the continued exemptions of 'very small airports' meeting the criteria to constitute a Service of General Economic Interest (SGEI) insofar a competitive train or sea alternative is not feasible

-- Call on the European Commission to create an air carbon tax that may be dynamically adjusted depending on the distance and the existence of competitive rail alternatives over the same route; the obtained revenue should be used to further develop competitive rail alternatives - Call on civil society and local governments on showing their discontent with such projects and claim for a green and just transition
+- Urges national European governments and European institutions to put forward a ban on air routes where a competitive rail alternative exists, as was already approved by France on national air routes where an alternative rail service with travel times under 2.5 hours is offered.
+Competitiveness shall also include an assessment based on costs alongside duration - Call on the European Commission to create an air carbon tax that may be dynamically adjusted depending on the distance and the existence of competitive rail alternatives over the same route; the obtained revenue should be used to further develop competitive rail alternatives, with the intention to discourage frequent flying. - Call on civil society and local governments on showing their discontent with such projects and claim for a green and just transition